 Most initial points will end up in the gap region between the two branches.
 We then say that the orbit point has escaped the unit interval.
 The points that do not escape form a Cantor set C (or Cantor dust) and remain trapped in the unit interval for all iterations.
-In the process of describing all the points that do not
+In the process of describing all the points that do not escape, the map F can be used as a presentation of the Cantor set C, and has been called a presentation function by Feigenbaum [27.13].

 How does the map F "present" the Cantor set?
 The presentation is done in steps.
 First, we determine the points that do not escape the unit interval in one iteration of the map.
 These are the points that are not part of the gap.
 These points determine two segments, which are an approximation to the Cantor set.
 In the next step we determine the points that do not escape in two iterations.
-These are the points that get mapped into the gap in one iteration, as in the next iteration they will escape; these points form the two segments $\Delta_0^{(1)}$ and $\Delta_1^{(1)}$ at level 1 in figure K.2.
+These are the points that get mapped into the gap in one iteration, as in the next iteration they will escape; these points form the two segments $\Delta_0^{(1)}$ and $\Delta_1^{(1)}$ at level 1 in figure L.2.
 The processes can be continued for any number of iterations.
 If we observe carefully what is being done, we discover that at each step the pre-images of the gap (backward iterates) are being removed from the unit interval.
 As the map has two branches, every point in the gap has two pre-images, and therefore the whole gap has two pre-images in the form of two smaller gaps.
 To generate all the gaps in the Cantor set one just has to iterate the gap backwards.
 Each iteration of the gap defines a set of segments, with the nth iterate defining the segments $\Delta_t^{(n)}$ at level n.
-For this map there will be $2^n$ segments at level n, with the first few drawn in figure K.2.
+For this map there will be 2^n segments at level n, with the first few drawn in figure L.2.
 As $n \to \infty$ the segments that remain for at least n iterates converge to the Cantor set C.

 The segments at one level form a cover for the Cantor set and it is from a cover that all the invariant information about the set is extracted (the cover generated from the backward iterates of the gap form a Markov partition for the map as a dynamical system).
 The segments $\{\Delta_k^{(n)}\}$ at level n are a refinement of the cover formed by segments at level n-1.
-From successive covers we can compute the trajectory scaling function, the spectrum of scalings $f(\alpha)$ , and the generalized dimensions.
+From successive covers we can compute the trajectory scaling function, the spectrum of scalings $f(\alpha)$, and the generalized dimensions.

 To define the scaling function we must give labels (names) to the segments.
 The labels are chosen so that the definition of the scaling function allows for simple approximations.
-As each segment is generated from an inverse image of the unit interval, we will consider the inverse of the presentation function F. Because F does not have a unique inverse, we have to consider restrictions of F. Its restriction to the first half of the segment, from 0 to 1/2, has a unique inverse, which we will call $F_0^{-1}$ , and its restriction to the second half, from 1/2 to 1, also has a unique inverse, which we will call $F_1^{-1}$ .
-For example, the segment labeled $\Delta^{(2)}(0,1)$ in figure K.2 is formed from the inverse image of the unit interval by mapping $\Delta^{(0)}$ , the unit interval, with $F_1^{-1}$ and then $F_0^{-1}$ , so that the segment
+As each segment is generated from an inverse image of the unit interval, we will consider the inverse of the presentation function F. Because F does not have a unique inverse, we have to consider restrictions of F. Its restriction to the first half of the segment, from 0 to 1/2, has a unique inverse, which we will call F_0^{-1} , and its restriction to the second half, from 1/2 to 1, also has a unique inverse, which we will call F_1^{-1} .
+For example, the segment labeled $\Delta^{(2)}(0,1)$ in figure L.2 is formed from the inverse image of the unit interval by mapping $\Delta^{(0)}$, the unit interval, with F_1^{-1} and then F_0^{-1} , so that the segment